-And how much is everyone else drinking?According to a study last year, out of 30,000 people, less than one per cent drank eight glasses of pure water each day - the NHS recommended daily intake.
+And how much is everyone else drinking?According to a study last year, out of 30,000 people less than one per cent drank eight glasses of pure water each day - the NHS recommended daily intake.

-Kantar Worldpanel, a retail analyst, contacted the stuffy into the drinking habits of 30,000 people as health officials try to deter people from only drinking tea, coffee and sugary drinks.
-The study found that six in ten people drank just one glass tap water or bottled water, two in ten drank two, while one in ten said they drank three.
+Kantar Worldpanel conducted the study into the drinking habits of 30,000 people as health officials try to deter people from only drinking tea, coffee and sugary drinks.
+The study found that six in ten people drank just one glass of tap water or bottled water, two in ten drank two, whilst only one in ten said they drank three.